stoute/pdb/README.txt

  * Enable the module and at least one javascript framework sub-module (Angular 2 is the most fleshed out currently).
- * For Angular 2 use, before enabling the Angular 2 sub-module you must navigate to the pdb_ng2 directory and run `npm install`.
+ * For Angular 2 use:
+     - Before enabling the Angular 2 sub-module you must navigate to the pdb_ng2 directory and run `npm install`.
+     - Before turning on production module in the module configuration form, make sure to run `tsc` from the pdb_ng2 directory to compile your .ts files into .js.

 CONFIGURATION